tranhelen/tranhelen/_posts/2016-08-08-rinseandrepeat.md

 	    <div class="grid__item push--one--two-twelfths one--eight-twelfths push--two--two-tenths two--six-tenths">
 			<hr class="noborder">

-	    	<p>This website is <em>mostly</em> on white and has some deviating styles for when the content needs to sit on a darker background.
+	    	<p>This website is <em>mostly</em> on white and has some deviating styles for when the content sits on a darker background.
 I noted only the deviated ones and when the styles remained the same from the first to last breakpoints.</p>

 			<p>If you double-checked <a href="https://github.com/tranhelen/tranhelen.github.io">all my styles</a> you'll notice some of what is written is incorrect.
 There are typically a few changes that happen from Design > Development.
 These things happen however I&rsquo;ve generally kept the majority of the styles.</p>